opendocsg/slw-judgments-backfill/2013_SGHC_202/report.md

 _Tort_ – _Negligence_ – _Duty of care_ – _Solicitor and client_ – _Identity of client_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 138 of 2013 was allowed by the Court of Appeal on 29 May 2014.
-See [2014] SGCA 34.]
+See <span class="citation">[2014] SGCA 34</span>.]

 3 October 2013 Judgment reserved